allhandsactive/site/supporters.md

   overlay_color: "#000"
   overlay_filter: "0.6"
   overlay_image: /assets/images/donationbox.jpg
-  actions:
-    - label: "Email"
-      url: "mailto:info@allhandsactive.org"
-    - label: "Visit"
-      url: "/visit"
-    - label: "Donate"
-      url: "/donate"
 excerpt: "These companies and individuals help keep our lights on."
 ---

-All Hands Active is deeply grateful to these companies and individuals, whose financial and in-kind support sustains the organization and furthers our mission of XXXX.
+All Hands Active is deeply grateful to these companies and individuals, whose financial and in-kind support sustains the organization and furthers our mission of arts and science education and access to shared tools.
 To keep supporting the community, we depend on community support.

 If you'd like to join this list, click "Donate" above or "Email" to discuss further.